spandanchakraborty/UCapstone/README.md

 For this Set_A folder labeled Heart sound data is been used

-The audio features are extracted using MFCC
+The audio features are extracted using MFCC/ Librosa package

-I have done some initial analysis by using Kmeans to identify heart sounds

-I am eeventually planning to neural net (CNN) to classify S1 and S2
+My focus is to try different techniques Like Logistic Regression / SVM / Conv Nueral Net to see which one gives better results